All Article

 1. Kanban Boards

-• Visualize tasks in columns such as To Do, In Progress, Done.
+• Kanban boards visualize tasks in columns such as To Do, In Progress, Done.

 • Great for daily stand-ups because the team can quickly see what’s moving and what’s blocked.